Newhouse0303/JavaAdvanced_OOP/Part_3_exercise_1.md

 - class RenewableResource extends NaturalResource
 - class Hydroelectric extends RenewableRecourse

-And the same for NonRenewable - Coal etc. Here the functionalities of the interface could be created with regular getters and setters in the `class NaturalReasource`.
+Similar chain would be created for non_renewables such as coal, oil and gas.
+Here the functionalities of the interface could be created with regular getters and setters in the `class NaturalReasource`.
 The `Exception("Renewable is limitless!")` would be a feature of `class RenewableResource`